Updated: SEPTEMBER 2021

-The fact that San Sebastian is home to two of the top 50 restaurants in the world and boasts more Michelin stars per capita than any other city, is common knowledge and an indication of the Donostiarra passion for food.
+The fact that San Sebastian is home to two of the top 50 restaurants in the world and boasts more Michelin stars per capita than any other city is an indication of the Donostiarra passion for food.

-Interestingly, the companies of drummers in the annual La Tamborada festival, are entirely made up of representatives of these societies, usually dressed up as soldiers and cooks!
+Interestingly, the companies of drummers in the annual La Tamborada festival are entirely made up of representatives of these societies.
+They usually dress up as soldiers and cooks.

-Our expert local for the evening, Jon Galdos of Basque Tours, showed us around the premises of the club he belongs to, with fascinating insights about its origin and the honour system they follow in its use and maintenance.
+Our expert local for the evening, Jon Galdos of Basque Tours, showed us around the premises of the club he belongs to while providng fascinating insights into its origin and the honour system they follow in its use and maintenance.
 Members take turns cooking gourmet meals for family and friends on weekends and on special occasions.

 Taberna Gandarias (31 de Agosto Kalea, 23)

-THE thing to order here, we learn later, is pigs nose!
-Their foie comes highly recommended as well, and they have a mean selection of wines.
+But the key, we realise, is NOT to point and choose from the array on the counter but ask for freshly prepared especialidad de la casa from their chalkboards.
+And the house special here, we learn later, is pigs nose!
+Their foie comes highly recommended as well and they have a mean selection of wines.

 Borda Berri (Fermin Calbeton Kalea, 12)